Mishima incident: Visit and restraint of commander

-This visit had been booked for November 21, and Sergeant Ryoichi Nakao (中尾良一) of the Operations Office had contacted the guard post via internal line, saying, "Mr. Yukio Mishima will be arriving by car around 11 o'clock, so please give him a free pass."
+This visit had been booked in advance on November 21, and Sergeant Ryoichi Nakao (中尾良一) of the Operations Office had contacted the guard post via internal line to give them a free passage.
 The gatekeeper, Sergeant Akira Suzuki (鈴木偣), simply exchanged salutes with Mishima in the passenger seat and he was allowed through.
-(Note: When Major Yasuharu Sawamoto (沢本泰治), who greeted Mishima at the front entrance, asked about the Japanese sword he was carrying, Mishima replied that it was a "command sword" that used at regular meetings.)
+(Note: When Major Yasuharu Sawamoto, who greeted Mishima at the front entrance, asked about the Japanese sword he was carrying, Mishima replied that it was a "command sword" that used at regular meetings.)

-Mishima was invited to sit down on the lounge sofa, where he introduced Masakatsu Morita and the three others to the Commander-in-Chief, Lieutenant General Kanetoshi Mashita (益田兼利) (age 57), by name, one by one, while they stood upright, as "outstanding members" who would be honored at the regular meeting.
-He then explained the reason he had brought the four along, saying, "The reason I brought these guys today is because, during their trial enlistment in November, they sacrificially carried the injured men down the mountain on their backs, so I wanted to honor them at the regular meeting at Ichigaya Hall (市ヶ谷会館, Ichigaya Kaikan) today, and I brought them along so that I could meet the Commander-in-Chief at a glance.
-Today is a regular meeting, so we came in formal uniform."
+Led to the reception area and invited to take a seat, Mishima called out the names of Morita and the three others one by one keeping them standing at attention and introduced them to the Commander-in-Chief, Lieutenant General Kanetoshi Mashita (益田兼利), as "outstanding members" to be honored.
+He explained his reason for bringing the four along in the office, saying, "I brought these men today because during the trial enlistment in November, they selflessly carried an injured comrade on their backs all the way down the mountain.
+I will commend them at today's regular meeting at Ichigaya Hall (市ヶ谷会館), so I brought them here hoping to introduce them to you first.
+Since we have our meeting today, we came in formal uniform."

-While the Commander, Lieutenant General Mashita and Mishima were sitting across from each other on the sofa talking, the topic turned to the Japanese sword "Seki Magoroku" (関孫六) that Mishima had brought with him.
-The General Mashita asked, "Is it genuine?" and "Won't you be scolded by the police for carrying such a sword?"
-Mishima replied, "This sword is a Seki Magoroku that has been remade into a military sword.
-Would you like to see this certificate?" and showed him the certificate, which read "Seki Kanemoto" (関兼元).
+As General Mashita and Mishima were conversing on the sofa facing each other, the topic turned to the Japanese sword Mishima had brought with him.
+When Mashita asked, "Is it genuine?" and "Don't the police question you for carrying such a military sword (軍刀, guntō)?", Mishima replied, "This guntō (ceremonial sword) features a blade of Seki Magoroku (関孫六), remounted with military fittings.
+Would you like to see the certificate of authenticity?" and showed him the document inscribed with "Seki Kanemoto" (関兼元).
+(Note: Possession of a certificate of authenticity for Seki no Magoroku signifies authorization to carry the military sword.)